-We issued 1,321,514 shares of Series A Preferred Stock, par value \$0.001 per share, to Carilion Clinic in January 2010, which shares were issued in reliance on the exemptions from registration under the Securities Act provided by Sections 3(a)(9) and 4 (a)(2) thereof.
-The Series A Preferred Stock accrues dividends at the rate of \$0.2815 per share per annum, payable quarterly in arrears.
-Accrued dividends are payable in shares of our common stock, with the number of shares being equal to the quotient of (i) the cumulative aggregate balance of accrued but unpaid dividends on each share of Series A Preferred Stock divided by (ii) the conversion price of the Series A Preferred Stock, which is currently \$4.69159 per share.
-For the period from January 12, 2010, the original issue date of the Series A Preferred Stock, through June 30, 2019, the Series A Preferred Stock issued to Carilion has accrued \$1,590,241 in dividends.
-The accrued dividend as of June 30, 2019 will be paid by the issuance of 750,631 shares of our common stock, which we will issue at Carilion's written request.
-As the Series A Preferred Stock was issued in reliance on the exemption provided by Section 3(a)(9), the shares of common stock payable as dividends will also be exempt from registration in reliance on Section 3(a)(9) of the Securities Act.
+We issued 1,321,514 shares of Series A Preferred Stock, par value \$0.001 per share, to Carilion Clinic ("Carilion") in January 2010, which shares were issued in reliance on the exemptions from registration under the Securities Act provided by Sections 3(a)(9) and 4 (a)(2) thereof.
+The Series A Preferred Stock accrued dividends at the rate of \$0.2815 per share per annum, payable quarterly in arrears.
+Accrued dividends were payable in shares of our common stock, with the number of shares being equal to the quotient of (i) the cumulative aggregate balance of accrued but unpaid dividends on each share of Series A Preferred Stock divided by (ii) the conversion price of the Series A Preferred Stock of \$4.69159 per share.
+Per the terms of the Series A Preferred Stock as set forth in the Certificate of Designations, the accrual of dividends ceased as of September 30, 2019, due to our common stock trading price maintaining a level of \$5.16 or above for more than 30 consecutive trading days, which was achieved as of September 19, 2019.
+For the period from January 12, 2010, the original issue date of the Series A Preferred Stock, through September 30, 2019, the Series A Preferred Stock issued to Carilion accrued \$1,703,084 in dividends.
+In September 2019, Carilion elected to convert the Series A Preferred Stock into an equal number of shares of our common stock.
+In addition, we issued 770,454 shares of our common stock in satisfaction of the accrued dividends earned on the Series A Preferred Stock prior to its conversion.
+As the Series A Preferred Stock was issued in reliance on the exemption provided by Section 3(a)(9), the shares of common stock issued as dividends were also exempt from registration in reliance on Section 3(a)(9) of the Securities Act.